Mobile Web

 Library tip for accessing news online: Do you ever get a "To continue reading, you will need to purchase this article." message from newspaper websites?
 That message is your cue to go to the Library's website where you will able to find, read and print the full text of newspapers articles that are no longer available through the news company's website.
 As always, it's free, with your Library card.

-Welcome to the Web Team Blog, where staff from Toronto Public Library's web team will discuss recent changes, future plans and issues you raise about the Library's web and interactive services.
-Enjoy, and thanks for talking to us!
+Staff from the Toronto Public Library's eServices team talk about recent changes, future plans and ideas and issues you raise about the library's online and mobile services.